 Each time the user visits the site, we are able to increase our profile insight in increments.
 It’s far less intimidating than using the long form first – requesting all that information on the first visit may cause friction resulting in them not submitting the form at all.

 Building data should not only useful for your lead gen tactics, it should benefit your website users first and foremost.
 Because your users need to be a reason to keep returning to your site and using your assets.
 The key is also in having enough valuable assets on your site that encourages your leads to return again and again.
-By using progressive profiling, helping your customers to solve their business queries goes hand in hand with your marketing strategy.
+By using dynamic progressive lead profiling, helping your customers to solve their business queries goes hand in hand with your marketing strategy.

-Here are FOUR ways that progressive profiling benefits your user
+4 ways that progressive profiling benefits your user

 Get to know your customer